ripple/opensource.ripple.com/docs/simpleXRPL/tutorials/external-signer.md

  * `ExternalSignerPort`) for the snippet to run.
  */
-import { ExternalSigner, SimpleXRPL } from 'simplexrpl' import type { Ed25519SignerPort, Secp256k1SignerPort } from 'simplexrpl'
+import { ExternalSigner, SimpleXRPL } from 'simplexrpl' import type {
+  Ed25519SignerPort,
+  LedgerPort,
+  Secp256k1SignerPort,
+  SubmitResponse,
+  Transaction,
+  TxResponse,

-import { inMemoryLedger } from './mocks.js'
+} from 'simplexrpl'

 // === What you write with simpleXRPL ===
 // Bind your external signer, then build → sign → submit.
 The pipeline is the